-You probably wipe down your shower doors pretty regularly but once in a while, you just have to commit to a deep clean.
+You probably wipe down your glass shower door pretty regularly but once in a while, you just have to commit to a deep clean.
 If you aren’t a fan of vinegar, though, that doesn’t mean you have to grin and bear it.
-Here, we’re going to take a look at how to clean glass shower doors without vinegar or toxic chemicals.
+Here, we’re going to take a look at how to clean glass shower doors, shower enclosures, and bathroom windows without vinegar or toxic chemicals.

 Unless you are dedicated to squeegeeing your glass shower doors every time you shower, it won’t take long for them to start looking like this: